 The instructor should be able to clone, build and run the project.

 All required documents and presentations in Github.
-The repo should be completely self-contained .
+The repo should be completely self-contained and creating in accordance with submission instructions.

 All know limitations with respect to scale etc. should be documented in the final presentation.